 * I’ll need a “miembro de carey”.
 This could prove slightly more problematic, as I don’t know where to even begin looking for a sea turtle’s penis and probably won’t find one here in all of Canada.
 Oh, you didn’t know you were drinking sea turtle’s penis extract in your mamajuana?
-Sorry to be the bearer of bad tidings, but, yes.
+Sorry to be the bearer of bad tidings, but, yes (or so I’ve been told by enthusiastic vendors).
 Dominican sea turtle is exported as far away as Japan for its medicinal and aphrodisiac properties, but I bet there’s not a single sea turtle’s penis to be had in even the highly multi-ethnic Montreal.
 We won’t kid ourselves into thinking I’m going to find the “miembro de carey”, but we may hope there may still be some remnants of it, even if it’s just sea turtle penis residue, stuck to the sides of the godforsaken flask.

 And perhaps that’s the lure of mamajuana, no matter where you are; the collection of the diverse ingredients, its careful preparation, the time it’s given to

 fester ferment… If it were to be readily available for export to the non-Dominican world, well, it just wouldn’t be the same.
 And I would hate to see mamajuana go the way of the industrially manufactured jabón de cuaba – but that’s a rant for another day.

 Jill, a member of our original team (where we knew her as Aunt Jane), and contributor to our book, is Canadian, mom to two Canadian-Dominican boys and resided in the Dominican Republic for several years.